Great to have you with us, Rushland Baugh, the all-knowing, the all-caring, the all-sensing, the all-feeling, the all-concerned, the all-everything.

 If he hadn't done that, there were only two ways to keep the Obama and Clinton emails buried.

-But this particularly when he said he didn't know she was using a private server until he found out like every one of us did on the news.
+Remember now, Obama lied to the nation about a lot of things, but this particularly when he said he didn't know she was using a private server until he found out like every one of us did on the news.

-But it's an out and out lie because he was using it.
+But it's an out-and-out lie because he was using it.

 He knew she had a private server.